How Credit Unions Can Better Support Member Financial Security

 The TIAA Institute found that financial stress resulted in a 34 percent increase in absenteeism and tardiness.
 Financially stressed employees are five times more likely to be distracted by finances while at work.
 QPA’s Financial Wellness Survey shows that 45 percent of Americans allocate one hour or more to manage their personal finances.
 Financially stressed employees also miss almost double the number of days as unstressed employees.

-To help employees stay better focused at work, employers may need to designate some working hours to set employees on the right track.
-Offering financial wellness programs in the workplace can help employees manage their finances better, thereby reducing financial stress and improving productivity.
-These programs can include financial literacy workshops, personalized financial coaching, and resources on budgeting, saving, and debt management.
-Employers can also consider offering financial benefits such as retirement planning assistance and emergency savings funds.
-This way, allocated time is spent on productive financial educational opportunities, improving overall workplace productivity while giving employees the resources they need for financial success.
+To help employees stay better focused at work, designate some working hours to set your workforce on the right track.
+Offering financial wellness programs in the workplace can help employees manage their finances better, reducing financial stress and improving productivity.
+These programs can include financial literacy workshops, coaching, and other resources.

 Best Money Moves is a mobile-first financial wellness solution designed to help dial down employees’ most top-of-mind financial stresses.
 As an easy-to-use financial well-being solution, Best Money Moves offers comprehensive support toward any money-related goal.
 With 1:1 money coaching, budgeting tools and other resources, our AI platform is designed to help improve employee financial well-being.